 This page shows a yak in a grassland.
 The yak is walking slowly.
 It is looking for food.
 The grass is green and soft.
 Behind the yak, there is a big mountain range.
 The mountains are tall and wide.
 Some clouds are in the sky.
 The sun is shining.
 The air looks fresh and clean.
 The yak has thick hair.
 Kids can color it with brown or black.
 The clouds can be white or gray.
 This page is made for fun.
 Children will enjoy filling it with bright and pretty colors.

-Fun and interesting facts ( Yak’s life and humans)
+Fun and interesting facts ( Some interesting facts about the yak)

 1. Do you know the temperature conditions a yak can survive?

-As per a study by the U.N., a yak can live in cold temperatures as low as -40 degrees centigrade.
-Ruminant grazers, wild yaks, move to the lower region in some seasons to eat grass and herbs.
-When there are extremely hot conditions, they again come back to their native place to eat mosses and lichens.
+according to a study by the U.N., a yak can live in cold temperatures as low as -40 degrees centigrade.
+Wild yaks, which are ruminant grazers, move to the lower elevations in some seasons to find grass and herbs.
+When there are extremely hot conditions, they again come back to higher elevations to eat mosses and lichens.
 Yaks have very few sweat glands in their skin that are not very functional.
-Besides that, a yak also has bulky fur on its body.
-So, yaks are unable to survive below 3000 m.
+Additionally, a yak also has bulky fur on its body.
+They are unable to survive prolonged exposure to heat or environments below a certain altitude, i.e. about 3000 meters.

 2. What if water gets converted into snow?

-They eat snow to fulfill their water needs.
+Yaks eat snow and fulfill their water needs.

 3. Do yaks reside in a group or alone?